sedenardi/sandersdenardi.com/src/pages/2019-04-17-private-ssh-tunnel-service/index.md

 ## Remote Machine

 In this post I use an AWS EC2 instance as the publically accessible machine, any cloud or traditional hosting provider will work.
 We'll use
-<a href="https://www.nginx.com/" target="_blank">nginx</a> as our web server to perform the routing and SSL termination.
+[nginx](https://www.nginx.com/) as our web server to perform the routing and SSL termination.
 Once you've installed nginx and verified that it's publicly accessible (via Security Groups, firewall configuration, or equivalent), it's time to edit the nginx configuration files.

 We'll create two files in the `conf/` subdirectory where nginx is installed.
 The first, we'll call `http.conf`, simply redirects any http requests to the equivalent https address.